The Method

 • Executes compliance tasks manually or in legacy software

-• Competing with automation on speed and cost
+• Competes with automation on speed and cost

 01